ryansteffan/personal_website/README.md

 Required environment variables (see `.env.example` for full list):

+- `DOMAIN_NAME` - The domain name where the website is hosted
 - `DATABASE_URL` - PostgreSQL connection string
 - `NODE_ENV` - Environment setting ("development", "test", or "production")
 - `CONTACT_EMAIL` - Email to receive contact form submissions